olaysco/portfolio/posts/2021-04-29-running-mulitple-long-process-asynchronously-in-php.md

 ---
-title: Simple way to run multiple long-running processes in PHP asynchronously
+title: Simple Way to Run Multiple Long-Running Processes in PHP Asynchronously
 date: 2021-04-29
 description: Learn how you can run multiple long-running processes in PHP asynchronously
 tags: [Go]
 cover: asynchronous-php.gif
 published: true
 ---

 A task that prevents other tasks from being executed until completion is known as a **synchronous operation** whereas a task that does not block other tasks from being executed even while it is yet to be completed is known as an **asynchronous operation**.
 There are several scenarios during development when there's the need to perform an I/O task that executes for a very long time asynchronously, some of these are when you need to, maybe:

 1. Send out 300k+ emails at once to customers and probably include each customer's cumulative spending from another API.
 2. Process 1m+ CSV rows, clean up and save into database
 3. Send subscription reminders to 1m+ users